Southern Arizona VA Health Care System

 • Expanding - horizons with new experiences that will improve your resume while enhancing your life.

-The SAVAHCS SERVE Program is a new opportunity for selected students to gain valuable work and life experience while serving our Nation’s Veterans.
+The SAVAHCS SERVE Program is an opportunity for selected students to gain valuable work and life experience while serving our Nation’s Veterans.
 There will be a limited number of youth placements available.

 The SERVE Program application package will include an essay and written recommendations.
 Top applicants will be invited for an interview.
 Selected students and their parent/guardian will be required to attend one of two orientations offered.
-Participants will be expected to adhere to program performance and attendance expectations.
+Students must be available a minimum of six weeks to be eligible to participate.
+Students will be expected to adhere to program performance and attendance expectations.

 In addition to the self-satisfaction of giving back to those who gave so much, there are many advantages to becoming a youth volunteer.
 Youth volunteers can begin developing a network of positive references for job and college applications.
+Several scholarships and grants available for students who volunteer.
 For information on the James H. Park Scholarship and the Disabled American Veteran (DAV) Scholarship please click on the following links:

 For information on additional scholarship opportunities, you may contact the Voluntary Service office at (520) 629-1822.